TijanaBogovac/QA-Portfolio/README.md

 - Feature and regression testing including functionality and design,
 - Writing test case using techniques such as Boundary Value Analysis and State Transition Technique,
 - Creating bug reports,
-- Creating function and visual improvements,
+- Creating functional and visual improvements,
 - Exploratory testing.
 #### Environments are:
 - Windows10/Chrome,